jangroth/aws-certification-notes/devops-engineer-professional.md

 > spillover and surge queue give an indication of the ELB being overloaded

 * Typically this means that the backend system cannot process requests as fast as they are coming in
-  * Ideally load balance into an autoscaling group.
+  * Ideally load balance into an Auto Scaling Group.

 <a name="4_5_4_4"></a>
 #### [↖](#4_5)[↑](#4_5_4_3)[↓](#4_5_4_5) ALB